KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 #### Setup

-1. In Git Bash or iTerm2, type `cd ~/CodingAndCocktails` to make sure you're in your CodingAndCocktails directory that was created during the setup of The Tools.
+1. In Google Chrome, navigate to https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip to download the project starting point.

-2. In Google Chrome, navigate to https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/archive/jquery-master.zip to download the project starting point.
+2. Unzip the downloaded file and place the unzipped folder in your _CodingAndCocktails_ directory that was created during your tools setup.

-3. Unzip the downloaded file.
+3. Rename the folder from _DrinkOrderApp-jquery-master_ to just _DrinkOrderApp_.

 3. In Atom, open the DrinkOrderApp folder by opening the **File** menu and choosing **Add Project Folder**.
-Navigate to the unzipped DrinkOrderApp folder that you created and click OK.
+Navigate to the unzipped DrinkOrderApp folder and click OK.

 4. In Google Chrome, open the _index.html_ file and try clicking the buttons.
 Not very exciting yet, is it?